SystemFw/blog/content/staging/paxos-failures.md

 stealing and fencing to deal with any other concurrent writer that might be doing the same.

+remarkable property is that it's not just necessary, also sufficient you cannot miss it because of quorum overlap otoh, it's possible that the value which ends up in the WOR is one whose writer didn't originally win. and insert example in the next section, which can then go or maybe move these last 3 points in the next section for length management reasons, but the ordering is better: first the important one, then the other two
+(finishing with outcome of failure is unknown)

 #### Understanding write repair

+Although write repair is strictly necessary to preserve safety, some facets of its behaviour can be counterintuitive.
+Let's consider a cluster with 3 storage servers `{s1, s2, s3}` : `s1`
+stores the value `v1` written by writer `w1` with proposal number `n`, `s2` and `s3` store no value.
+The next day a writer `w2` arrives, wishing to write value `v2` (with a higher proposal number), and let's assume it succeeds.

 It should be clear that adopting an existing value is unavoidable to preserve Paxos' safety guarantees, yet some consequences of this